 A Monese business account costs £9.95 a month.
 In return, you get:

-- Card. a free contactless business debit card, delivered to your place.
-Monese cards are Mastercard, so they’re accepted pretty much everywhere.
+- Card.
+A free contactless business debit card, delivered to you through the post.
+Monese cards are Mastercards, so they’re accepted pretty much everywhere.

 - App.
 This brings your business and personal Monese accounts together in the same place on your phone (you can switch seamlessly between the two).
 Includes instant notifications of balance updates and a graph that helps you track how much you are spending.

 - Payments.
-Local payments and transfers are for free.
-International payments and transfers are subject to currency exchange fees (0.5% of the transaction value, with a minimum charge of £2 for the foreign currency transfers).
+Local card payments and money transfers are for free.
+International card payments and foreign currency transfers are subject to currency exchange fees (0.5% of the transaction value, with a minimum charge of £2 for the foreign currency transfers).
 Receiving international payments into your account is free, however.

 - Cash withdrawals.
 Six ATM cash withdrawals are free each month (whether you’re in the UK or abroad) and they cost £1 each after that.

 Is Monese suitable for your business?

 There are many business account options available and it can be tricky to decide if Monese is the right one for your business.
 We’ve highlighted some key factors here to help you decide.

 First of all, given the balance limit, a Monese business account is probably more suitable for small and medium businesses.

 Moreover, some of its fees are cheaper than other challengers’ business accounts, but it doesn’t come for free.
 If you are planning on making only a few transfers and payments then you won’t get much value for your £9.95 monthly charge, and a free account that charges for each transaction may be more suitable for your needs.